 The other study specifically examining the cortisol response was part of an investigation of a short bout of REx effects on catecholamines, cortisol, and cytokines in college-aged untrained sedentary males (Fatouros et al. 2010).
-Subjects completed 3 consecutive cycles of 10 exercises (70-75% 1RM), with each cycle lasting about 10 minutes.
-Subjects were given 30 seconds rest between exercises and 2 minutes of rest between each cycle.
+Subjects completed 3 consecutive cycles of 10 exercises (70-75 % 1RM), with each cycle lasting about 10 min.
+Subjects were given 30 s rest between exercises and 2 min of rest between each cycle.
 However, it is unclear how many repetitions were done for each exercise.
-Blood sampling was performed pre-exercise and at the end of each cycle but did not include any blood draws into recovery.
+Blood sampling was performed preexercise and at the end of each cycle but did not include any blood draws into recovery.
 The changes in serum cortisol during the exercise bout were not significant at any time point.
-This study only produced a moderate lactate response (<10 mmol/1), which may not have been large enough to elicit a cortisol response (Kraemer and Ratamass 2005).
-In general, cortisol has been found to either increase (Cadore et al. 2008; Cadore et al. 2008; Hansen et al. 2001; Tremblay et al.

-2004) or not change (Fatouros et al. 2010; Kraemer et al. 1999) after an acute bout of REx in sedentary untrained men.
-Findings seem dependent on the intensity of the exercise protocol or time of the blood draws, as increases in cortisol appear to occur post-exercise.
+This study only produced a moderate lactate response (<10 mmol/l), which may not have been large enough to elicit a cortisol response (Kraemer and Ratamass 2005).
+In general, cortisol has been found to either increase (Hansen et al. 2001, Tremblay et al. 2004, Cadore et al. 2008, 2009) or not change (Kraemer et al. 1999, Fatouros et al. 2010) after an acute bout of REx in sedentary untrained men.
+Findings seem dependent on the intensity of the exercise protocol or time of the blood draws, as increases in cortisol appear to occur postexercise.